Jim Morrison: Early years and education

 Morrison was born on December 8, 1943, in Melbourne, Florida, to Clara Virginia (née Clarke; 1919–2005) and Lt.(j.g.)
 George Stephen Morrison (1919–2008), later a rear admiral in the United States Navy.
 His ancestors were Irish, Scottish and English.
-In August 1964, Admiral Morrison was commanding U.S. naval forces during the Gulf of Tonkin incident.
-The following year, in 1965, the incident was a leading pretext used to justify U.S. engagement in the Vietnam War.
 Morrison had a younger sister, Anne Robin, who was born in Albuquerque, New Mexico, in 1947, and a younger brother, Andrew Lee Morrison, who was born in Los Altos, California in 1948.

 In 1947, when he was three to four years old, Morrison allegedly witnessed a car crash in the desert of northern New Mexico, during which a truck overturned and some Native Americans were lying injured on the side of the road.
 He referred to this incident in the Doors' song "Peace Frog" from their 1970 album Morrison Hotel, and in his spoken word performances "Dawn's Highway" and "Ghost Song" on the posthumous 1978 album An American Prayer.
 Morrison described this incident as the most formative event of his life, and made repeated references to it in the imagery in his songs, poems, and interviews.
 Morrison believed the spirits or the ghosts of those "dead Indians leaped into [his] soul," and that he was "like a sponge, ready to sit there and absorb it."